mattoattacko/lecture-code/401-js/refactor/README.md

 ### Week 9

-**Overview/Goals:** Should learn this stuff ...
-Node + Travis + Heroku ain't the only way.
-Students should become familiar with AWS as a deployment and content delivery platform
+**Overview/Goals:** Introduction to the new hotness -- AWS, Mobile Dev Node + Travis + Heroku ain't the only way.
+Students should become familiar with AWS as a deployment and content delivery platform as well how to play in the app stores with native apps.

 **LAB:** Project description here ...
 Deploy the store application at Amazon using pure AWS services.
 Implement device specific features and build it as a phone application suitable for Google Play or App Store launch.